-The Water Environment (Oil Storage) (Scotland) Regulations 2006 apply in Scotland.
-These regulations are different to the OSR England and if you store oil in Scotland you should check the Scottish Environment Protection Agency (SEPA) website for details:
+The water environment (oil storage) (Scotland) regulations 2006 apply in Scotland.
+These regulations are different to the oil storage regulations in England.
+If you store oil in Scotland you should check the Scottish Environment Protection Agency (SEPA) website for details:

-The Control of Pollution (Oil Storage) Regulations (Northern Ireland) 2010 apply in Northern Ireland.
-They have a phased implementation and have different requirements to the OSR England.
+The control of pollution (oil storage) regulations (Northern Ireland) 2010 apply in Northern Ireland.
+They have a phased implementation and have different requirements to OSR in England.
 If you store oil in Northern Ireland you should check the Northern Ireland Environment Agency (NIEA) for details:

 Definitions of in-use, storage and oil

-There is no legal definition of 'in-use' or 'storage' in OSR England.
+There is no legal definition of 'in-use' or 'storage' in OSR in England.

 For the purposes of the regulations we would:

-Generally, if oil is being used but not stored, it’s likely to be exempt from the OSR England.
+Generally, if oil is being used but not stored, it’s likely to be exempt from OSR in England.

 Waste mineral oil is covered by exemption S1 in Section 2 of Chapter 5 of Schedule 3 to the Environmental Permitting Regulations 2010 (EPR).
 Waste mineral oil storage is limited to 3 cubic metres, it must be in a secure container and you must provide secondary containment.
-Waste oil storage above 3 cubic metres must have an Environmental Permit from us, see ‘Sites regulated under the Environmental Permitting Regulations’ below.
+Waste oil storage above 3 cubic metres must have an Environmental Permit from us.

-Previously used oil, for example oil that has been drained from vehicle engines, that is stored for use in space heaters is waste oil.
-If you are storing this where it is produced (emptied from the vehicles) it is covered by a non registerable exemption under Paragraph 2 of Part 3 of Schedule 25 to the EPR 2010.
+Previously used oil, for example oil that has been drained from vehicle engines, is waste oil.
+If you are storing waste oil where it is produced (emptied from the vehicles) it is covered by a non registerable exemption under Paragraph 2 of Part 3 of Schedule 25 to the EPR 2010.
 You must store this in a secure place so that it can’t escape.
 We recommend you store the waste oil container on or in secondary containment.

 The regulations, and their Defra guidance, don't specifically exclude any products from inclusion in the regulations.
 There are some hydrocarbon-based products we consider not to be included, for example:

-Oil stored at marinas, both on the bank or on pontoons
+Oil stored at marinas (on the bank or pontoons)

 Oil storage on barges at coastal marinas comes under the jurisdiction of the harbour master and is not covered by these regulations.